cpacker/MemGPT/CONTRIBUTING.md

 ```

 ### Creating new tests
-If you added a major feature change, please add a tests in the `tests/` directory.
+If you added a major feature change, please add new tests in the `tests/` directory.

 ## 4. 🚀 Submitting Changes